kereemerol/DSA210-Project/README.md

 Having 1000 or more vote in IMDb.

 ## Until 30th of November
 Until 30th of November, we have collected datas related to genres, IMDb ratings and budget and merged them into one table.
-I also did some EDA on the last excel document which has revenues.I applied two hypothesis tests on it.
-After the deadline, it is planned that it will be completed as the table in addition of cast popularity features and see how does that affect the box office revenues.
+I also did some EDA on the last excel document which has revenues.
+I applied two hypothesis tests on it.

 ## Until 2nd of January

-The current and the final dataset has been set as it is enriched with the addition of cast popularity features.